FIFA sidesteps India row as league plan splits sport

 Despite an appeal from aggrieved I-League club owners, FIFA refused to intervene and said they needed to find a solution with the AIFF.

-“...
-We therefore strongly believe that the AIFF is best placed to do this.”

-The collision between the rival competitions has been coming since the ISL made its debut in 2014.
+The collision between the rival competitions has been coming since the ISL, backed by India’s richest man Mukesh Ambani, made its debut in 2014.
+The ISL, modelled on cricket’s hugely successful Indian Super League, quickly overtook the I-League’s viewing figures as it attracted veteran stars like Alessandro Del Piero and Nicolas Anelka.

 Six I-League clubs have challenged the plan to give the ISL winners India’s slot in the Champions League qualifiers, an honour reserved for a country’s top league.